AescaFarstad/refine/new_concept.md

 Raid mutation on success:
-(here 'original' refers to the value based on RaidSourceLib (as opposed to RaidLib)) LootDifficultyMutation decreases loot chance by 5% flat weight = current loot chance / original loot chance
+(here 'original' refers to the initial values loaded from data, as opposed to the mutated runtime raid) LootDifficultyMutation decreases loot chance by 5% flat weight = current loot chance / original loot chance